fossxo/fossxo-gdd/source/gui.rst

 ..  [#speedrunloss] If the player loses a speedrun game, the board remains
         visible so the player can see where they made mistakes.
 This allows them to adjust their strategy for next time.
+..  [#keyboardaccessibility] Keyboard support helps improve the game's
+        accessibility by allowing custom controllers to emulate to the game's key mapping.
 ..  [#resumegame] Many games a have a *resume game* button to go back to an
         progress game.
 However, tic-tac-toe games are very short and require little pre-game configuration.
 Therefore, having resume game